johankasperi/species-client-old/README.md

-# species-client-old
+# species-client
-The old client of the Species project in INFO490 at UIUC.
+The code for the client in the species project for INFO490 at UIUC.